Domperidone – Information for Breastfeeding Parents

-Metoclopramine (Maxeran™, Reglan™) is also known to increase milk supply, but it has frequent and unpleasant side effects (like fatigue, irritability, and depression).
+Metoclopramine (Maxeran, Reglan) is also known to increase milk supply, but it has frequent and unpleasant side effects (like fatigue, irritability, and depression).
 Domperidone has fewer side effects and is better tolerated by most people – this is because it does not enter the brain in significant amounts.

 Note, even if you have “enough milk”, increasing the milk supply also increases the flow of milk.
 This is helpful for many situations, including sore nipples, fussiness at the breast, and refusing to latch.

 Domperidone should not be the only approach to address breastfeeding challenges.
 It should be used along with other strategies to increase milk supply and improve the breastfeeding situation.
-See our other information sheets at, including “Protocol to Increase Breastmilk Intake” and “Late Onset Decreased Milk Supply or Flow”.
+See the other information sheets at www.ibconline.ca, including “Protocol to Increase Breastmilk Intake” and “Late Onset Decreased Milk Supply or Flow”.

 Generally, we start with 30 mg (three 10 mg tablets) three times per day – a total of 9 tablets per day.
 In some situations we will go as high as 40 mg four times per day (or, for convenience, 60 mg once per day and 50 mg twice per day).
 The pharmacist may instruct you to take each does 30 minutes before eating, but that is because of its usual use for digestive problems.
 Taking domperidone on an empty stomach does allow it to be better absorbed, but it is not necessary to do this for it to work to increase breastmilk production.
 Spread the doses out throughout the day and take it when it is most convenient for you.

 After starting domperidone, it often takes three or four days before you notice any effect.
 It usually takes about two weeks to get a maximum effect, but some find it takes even longer.
 It may also be important to remember that domperidone usually only begins to work three or four weeks after birth, but sometimes earlier.
-Sometimes the herbal remedies work best early on (see the information sheet “Herbal Remedies for Milk Supply”)
+Sometimes the herbal remedies work best early on (see the information sheet, “Herbal Remedies for Milk Supply” at www.ibconline.ca).